EmileG12/VulnerableVMIndexApp/README.md

 ### 4. Use the Launch Script
 The application includes a `launch.sh` script that automatically:
-- Sets up and activates the Python virtual environment
+- Sets up and activates the Python virtual environment if missing
 - Installs required dependencies (Flask)
 - Starts the Flask application on all network interfaces (0.0.0.0:5000)
 - Provides proper error handling and logging